protofire/polkadot-contract-wizard/README.md

 ### 🚀 Run app

-To run the application it is necessary to copy the environment variables file `.env.example` and paste it as `.env`, in this file you will find environment variables like as the default RPC.
+To run the application locally it is necessary to copy the environment variables file `.env.local.example` and paste it as `.env`.
+In this file you will find environment variables like as the default RPC.

 > 🚨🚨🚨 It is mandatory to create the `.env` to run the application.